 How It Works

 Mentors are invited to set aside one hour of their time to speak with a person who is interested in mentoring.
 Mentees will view a schedule of available mentors and their areas of expertise.
 Mentees will register for a mentor time slot on a first-come, first-serve basis.
+Each pair is given $10 at the Annual Meeting to use for coffee, snacks, etc.

 How to Sign Up as a Mentor